-There is an initial one-time combined enrollment and special activities fee of $750 due at time of enrollment to secure and guarantee your child’s space in our program.
+There is an initial one-time non-refundable combined enrollment and special activities fee of $750 due at time of enrollment to secure and guarantee your child’s space in our program.
 Each year after, you will be responsible for an annual Special Activities Fee of $350.

 Registration can be done online but it is always best practice to call and make sure there is a space available before submitting the enrollment.

 Tuition is due on a bi-weekly schedule, every other Monday.
 If tuition is not received on Monday, your account will be assessed a $10/day late charge.

 There’s a $100 non-refundable waitlist signup fee.
 Signing up for our waitlist doesn’t guarantee a spot at any particular time, but parents in the waitlist are given priority for enrollment over those who are not.

 We accept bank transfer and all major credit cards including Visa, MasterCard, and American Express.
 For credit card transactions, a 3% transaction fee will be assessed.
 No cash payment will be accepted.

 We believe that children are sponges and the earlier they are exposed to learning and exploration, the better their development in all aspects of growth.
 We incorporate Spanish immersion and STEM components within the creative curriculum to provide the most well diverse curriculum and educational experiences.
 We focus on research based and national standards.
 We also believe that community partnerships and parent involvement are key to bring the young child’s environment together for a high quality program.

 When you have a strong director, a good culture, inspiring curriculum, committed teachers, wraparound services, involved parents, and a supportive community, our children thrive.

 Yes!
 We provide breakfast, lunch, and an afternoon snack.
 Our menus are view-able here.